 Mycoplasma pneumonia is a type of community-acquired pneumonia caused by the organism Mycoplasma pneumoniae.
-It is usually grouped under an atypical pneumonia.
+It is usually grouped under atypical pneumonia.

 M. pneumoniae is the smallest organism which can be cultured in vitro and lacks a cell wall, hence it is resistant to the penicillins.
-It spreads via inhalation of aerosolised droplets containing the microorganisms.
+It spreads via inhalation of aerosolized droplets containing the microorganisms.
 It initially involves the peribronchovascular interstitium and then extends to the adjacent alveoli.

-- immune haemolytic anaemia
+- immune hemolytic anemia

 - pericarditis and myocarditis